-The purpose of a bioregional plan is to inform land-use planning, environmental assessment and authorisations, and natural resource management by a range of sectors whose policies and decisions impact on biodiversity.
-The bioregional plan provides: I) A map of Critical Biodiversity Areas and Ecological Support Areas (referred to as a CBA Map), which are terrestrial and aquatic features required for conserving and maintaining biodiversity and ecosystem functioning.
+The Bioregional plan has been gazetted in January 2019.
+The purpose of the bioregional plan is to inform land-use planning, environmental assessment and authorisations, and natural resource management, by a range of sectors whose policies and decisions impacts on biodiversity.
+This is done by providing a map of biodiversity priority areas.
+The bioregional plan provides: 1) A map of Critical Biodiversity Areas and Ecological Support Areas (referred to as a CBA Map), which are terrestrial and aquatic features required for conserving and maintaining biodiversity and ecosystem functioning.
 2) Accompanying land-use guidelines for avoiding loss or degradation of natural habitat in areas identified as being important in the CBA Map.
+The Biodiversity Act requires affected municipalities align their IDPs and SDFs with the bioregional plan.